-Discuss Part E with students.
+Read and discuss Part E with students.

 Use this time to revise the concepts that require more practice.

 Ask students to open a word document.
 Instruct them to write what they learnt in today's lesson.
 As a pair they must discuss and write.
 Students who are good with using past tense must help others in the class.